front/cloud-blocks/readme.txt

 **Can I add private custom blocks?**

 Sure!
 Just add your custom blocks into **wp-content/gutenberg-blocks/** folder.
-[Here is how file structure must look like](https://github.com/front/cloud-blocks/blob/master/docs/private-blocks.md)!
+[This is what the folder structure should look like](https://github.com/front/cloud-blocks/blob/master/docs/private-blocks.md)!

 == Changelog ==